This article has been updated as of October 2020.

 - Delayed trend spotting

-- A management team that continues to feel more reactive than proactive
+- Management team feels more reactive than proactive

-In many companies, this process is completed with the use of a complex series of spreadsheets.
-This presents additional challenges, such as:
+In many companies, the process is completed with the use of a complex series of spreadsheets presenting additional challenges such as:

 - Report customization for managers at varying levels across departments

-- Optimal relaying of departmental changes that have down-stream effects on another part of the organization
+- Optimal relaying of departmental changes that have down-stream effects on other parts of the organization

 - Material delay in compiling and validating information